 Whatever approach you take — eliminating sugars, adding prebiotic foods, eating fermented foods, taking probiotics or sporebiotics, or all of the above — I encourage you to begin optimizing your gut.

 A healthy gut will boost your immunity, help your body resist disease and positively affect your health and well-being.

 Kim Banting is a Holistic Nutritionist from Ontario, Canada.
 She is the owner Flourish Nutrition and specializes in women’s health issues, particularly hormone balance and gut health.
-She is the creator of Simply Balanced Hormones, a 28 day online program to help stressed out women learn how to eat so that they sleep soundly, increase their energy and feel amazing!

 This article is for informational purposes only.
 This article is not, nor is it intended to be, a substitute for professional medical advice, diagnosis, or treatment and should never be relied upon for specific medical advice.
 If you are under the care of another healthcare provider, it is important that you contact your other healthcare providers and alert them to your use of nutritional supplements.
 Holistic nutritional consulting may be a beneficial adjunct to more traditional care, and it may also alter your need for medication, so it is important you always keep your physician informed of changes in your nutritional program.